Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 3. The average age of Employees is 37yrs.
 4. Attrition count: The total number of Employee that have left the company is 237.
 5. Gender: The male employees have the highest attrition rate of about 63.29% compared to the female employees.
-6. Age group: The number of employees that fall under the age group 31-45 have the highest attrition which accounted for about 103 in total.
+6. Age group: The number of employees that fall under the age group 31-45 have the highest attrition rate which accounted for about 103 in total.
-7. Education level:
+7. Education level: The employees that studied life sciences have the highest attrition rate of 89  followed by medicals (63) and so on.
 8. Marital status: The single employees have the highest number of attrition of about 120 followed by the married employees of about 84 while the divorced employees have the least number of attrition.

 ## TURNOVER ANALYSIS I